Cepr0/generic-crud/readme.md

 ### Expandability

-Currently, the library support JPA databases only, but you can expand it by implementing the [CrudRepo](/base/src/main/java/io/github/cepr0/crud/repo/CrudRepo.java) interface for another database type.
+Currently, the library support JPA databases and MongoDB, but you can expand it by implementing the [CrudRepo](/base/src/main/java/io/github/cepr0/crud/repo/CrudRepo.java) interface for another database type.
 The new module will work with other modules of the library without their modifications.

 ## Structure